AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 This makes higher-rank fields usable (though possibly requiring eta-expansion), and it allows lens integration.
 On the other hand, it is still an impediment to users wishing to write polymorphic code.

+Oh, and there's a fifth option:

+1. Generate a polymorphic use of `field` as normal, but when defaulting a constraint `Has r "foo" t`, choose the instance for `T`.

+This gives the maximum amount of polymorphism and the right behaviour in the presence of the monomorphism restriction, but defaulting is evil and confusing...

 ### Record update: avoiding redundant annotations